 An educated citizenry is the key to breaking the cycle of disempowerment among the people in the Northwest region in Chuuk.
 No single issue deserves top priority in the outer islands today than the ensuring of adequate education for our children.
-It is imperative that our young generations of outer islanders are given all the available resources to survive in a globalized and fast-changing world.
+It is imperative that our young generations of fanapi islanders are given all the available resources to survive in a globalized and fast-changing world.
 Without adequate education, the future of our State and its place in the global community will further decline into hopelessness.

 Fanapi Foundation provides technical assistance to the Northwest Unified Schools (NUS).
 These public schools were unified into the NUS during the Northwest Educators Institute held on Onoun Island on July 2-7, 2012.
 At this gathering of teachers, principals, mayors, municipal council presidents, traditional chiefs, and other concerned parents from the Northwest region, the participants unanimously adopted a resolution creating the Northwest Unified Schools in preparation for the Chuuk Education Reform Plan (CERP) by the Chuuk State School System (CSSS).
 Part of the CERP was to decentralize the Department of Education to empower more community ownership of the public schools in the various geographical regions in the State.
 The Fanapi Foundation supports the Northwest Unified Schools (NUS) by developing capacity and leadership development for the Northwest region which are locally known as the fanapi islands.